ode2020/IMD-Codelabs/README.md

 .
 Codelab 1.2.PartA: My first interactive UI <br>
 >This codelab aims to create a HelloToast App in a portrait setting.
 The app consists of two Buttons and one TextView, wherebyif the user taps the first button, it displays a short message (Toast) on the screen.<br>
 >>- Tapping the secong Button increases the (click) counter displayed in the TextView starting from zero. <br>
->>- UI elements have been constrained in order to have a nice design as shown on the screenshot above.
+>>- UI elements have been constrained in order to have a nice design as shown on the screenshot above. <br>

 ![](Week3-Part1.jpg)
 ----------------------------------------------------------------------------------------------------------------------------------------------